Tropas Nómadas: Origins

 Spain did not permanently maintain any military force in the Sahara until 1926.
 In that year a locally recruited gendarmerie called the Foot Police Company (Compañia de Policia a Pie) was established and based at Cape Juby.
 In October 1928 this coastal unit was replaced by the Saharan Police Troops (Tropas de Policia del Sahara) The new and expanded force was partially camel-mounted and operated inland.
 Roughly half of its personnel were recruited from the Saharan tribes, who were familiar with climate and conditions.
 The remainder were drawn from Moroccan Regulares and Mehal-la goumiers, seconded from the existing Spanish Army of Africa.

 Establishment

 First raised in the early 1930s, this force was entitled "Tropas Nómadas del Sahara".
 It comprised a camel corps, modelled on the French "Meharistes" and serving as desert police.
 Later the Tropas Nómadas were partially mechanised but camel detachments remained in service until the 1970s.
-Most officer plus some NCOs and specialists were Spanish.
+Most officers, and some NCOs and specialists, were Spanish.
 With expansion and increased mechanism the proportion of Spanish personnel in the Tropas Nomadas increased substantially from the 1960s on, many of them conscripts doing their military service in the Western Sahara.

 In total, several thousand Sahrawis were given military training by the Spanish.
 In 1974, 1,374 Sahrawis were enrolled in the Spanish army (most of them in the Tropas Nómadas), according to Pazzanita & Hodges, out of a population of some 74,000 indigenous inhabitants of the territory, according to a Spanish census taken that same year.